Study with us

 It is open daily during the week in term-time for all students, staff, visiting fellows and conference delegates.
 Out of term the surgery will be open on reduced hours.

-The College Nurse is Jo Livingstone (RGN), has worked at Churchill for six years.
+The College Nurse is Jo Livingstone (RGN), has worked at Churchill for seven years.

 Health advice will be offered after assessment.
 The minor ailments and injuries which are commonly treated are: headaches, eye infections, splinters, grazes, cuts, blisters, minor burns, acid reflux, sprains, strains, colds, flu, diarrhoea, sore throats, cystitis, boils and some rashes.